 ga(‘create’, ‘UA-########-1’, ‘auto’);

 Starting a food blog can be a little overwhelming.
-As I look back over this list, I’m actually astonished at everything I’ve gone through in the last few months.
-My New Year’s resolution for 2017 is to make this food blog fly: I hope that I’ve also inspired you to give it a try.
+As I look back over this list, I’m actually astonished at everything I’ve done in the last few months.
+I hope that I’ve also inspired you to give it a try.
 Don’t forget: we are a community.
-Don’t be afraid to reach out to your fellow food bloggers: the worst that will happen is that they don’t respond—completely understandable, given how busy some of them are.
+Don’t be afraid to reach out to your fellow food bloggers.
+The worst that will happen is that they don’t respond—completely understandable, given how busy some of them are.
 But you’ll undoubtedly find a few who will take the time to lend some tips and encouragement.

 All the best,